telerik/ajax-docs/api/server/Telerik.Web.UI/RadDock.md

 Gets or sets the client-side script that executes when the RadDock control is dropped onto a zone
             before it changes its position.

+###  OnClientDrag `String`

+Gets or sets the client-side script that executes when a RadDock Drag event is raised.

+###  OnClientDragEnd `String`

+Gets or sets the client-side script that executes when a RadDock DragEnd event is raised.

+###  OnClientDragStart `String`

+Gets or sets the client-side script that executes when a RadDock DragStart event is raised.

 ###  OnClientInitialize `String`

 Gets or sets the client-side script that executes after the RadDock client-side obect is initialized.